Fertility and Overweight Patients

 There are many ways to address fertility issues related to weight, weight loss being one of them.
 Adopting a healthier, more nutritious diet, and a more active lifestyle can be beneficial to anyone.
 In some cases, weight loss may be enough to improve a person’s fertility, but that will depend on other health issues.

 If you believe that weight is impacting your ability to conceive, it is time to consider scheduling a fertility evaluation.
-The fertility specialists at Arizona Associates of Reproductive Health offer a comprehensive range of tests and services to diagnose and treat fertility issues.
+The fertility specialists at Arizona Associates of Reproductive Health offer a comprehensive range of tests and services to diagnose and treat overweight and fertility issues.
 To find out how we can help you on your journey to parenthood, send us a message at your earliest convenience or call (623) 469-3992.